How will the new European standard on e-invoicing affect you?

 The new European standard on e-invoicing (including the EU e-invoicing directive and EN 16931) affects companies doing business in Europe widely.
 This blog summarizes what the standard actually is and what it is not.
 Do you know how it will affect your company?

-I recently hosted a webinar, which focused on the new European standard on e-invoicing.
-When I asked if the audience was familiar with this new EU directive, most of them (67%) replied that they had never even heard about it, and the rest (33%) said they had heard about it but didn’t know how it would affect them.
+In our recent webinar on the European standard on e-invoicing, we asked if the audience was familiar with the EU directive.
+Most of them (67%) replied that they had never even heard about it, and the rest (33%) said they had heard about it but didn’t know how it would affect them.

 It’s not a surprise, as the webinar audience most likely consisted of people who were looking to get up to speed on the state of the European e-invoicing market.
-But I have come to notice that, in general, European organizations are not that aware of the coming changes.
-That’s why I thought that I’d write a blog to summarize what the new European standard on e-invoicing is and how it will affect European companies.
+But we have come to notice that, in general, European organizations are not that aware of the coming changes and how to ensure their e-invoicing compliance.
+That’s why we wanted to summarize what the European standard on e-invoicing is and how it affects European companies.